fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 Supervised ML Models rely on the data labels to train algorithms that will then classify data or predict the outcome accurately.

 ### (1) Logistic Regression
 This model is (usually) employed in making categorical predictions, like yes/no, true/false or class-0/class-1.
-In this current project, this algorithm was used to predict whether the transaction was fradulent or not.
+In the current project, this algorithm was used to predict whether the transaction was fradulent or not.
 This model gave a precision of 82% and a recall score of 52%.

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Images%20for%20Readme/Log1.png" width="725" height="250">